‘A story I wrote specifically to post on Twitter (each paragraph is less than 280 characters). It’s about alienation from one’s work, more or less.’

 His eyes fall.
 Downcast, he walks for days, striving to understand his discontent.
 It was this: the work he did, which was so personal to him and which took so much time, had been rendered insignificant by the pace and scale of the droves that arrived, to build after.

-He looks up, and sees a booth in which a vendor is selling binoculars.
+He looks up, and sees a booth at which a vendor is selling binoculars.
 The booth wasn’t there even a few days before.
 He walks over.
 “What are these for?” the man asks.
 The vendor replies, “Bird-watching, why not?”
-And he repeats the man’s question, “’What are these for?’”
+And he repeats the man’s question, “’What are these for?’

 “What are these paths for, if not to find me, who can point out your next turn?
 Eh, good sir?
 I mean, in this wide open country?
 Glorious panorama, far as the eye can see.
 T’is my wager there’s more even farther than that.”
 The vendor winks, indicating his binocular stand.